 Soil: It grows in any soil type and is very drought-tolerant, reviving quickly even after severe wilting.

 Comment: We recommend a good cut back each year (early spring) for prolific blooming!

 Remember, this is NOT the medicinal St. John's Wort (Hypericum perforatum).
 This considered an ornamental plant!
-Commonly known as a creeping St. John's Wort, this plant makes an excellent ground cover.
+This plant makes an excellent ground cover.
 Perfect for most kinds of soil, this easy-to-grow plant is covered in rose-like bright yellow flowers all summer.
 It will tolerate shade, but flowers prolifically when given more sun.

 A great plant for landscaping projects, Hypericum calycinum practically grows itself.
 Thriving under substandard conditions, this plant prefers sunny, dry places, poor soil and is disease resistant.
 It is drought tolerant and deer resistant!
 Plus it makes a great 'weed proof' patch wherever it grows and is great for stabilizing a hillside or bank since its root system is heralded as a great solution to erosion.
 Hypericum calycinum grows densely, but is not considered invasive.